Camp Reynolds

-Camp Reynolds was a World War II Army Camp from 1942 to 1946.
+Camp Reynolds was a World War II United States Army facility from 1942 to '46.
 Its original name was Shenango Personnel Replacement Depot (commonly referred to as Camp Shenango).
-On September 21, 1943, it was renamed Camp Reynolds after PA Civil War hero Major General John Fulton Reynolds who was killed on July 1, the first day of the battle of Gettysburg.
+On September 21, 1943, it was renamed Camp Reynolds after PA Civil War hero Major General John Fulton Reynolds who was killed on July 1, the first day of the Battle of Gettysburg.
 The camp was located in Pymatuning & Delaware Township in Mercer County, Pennsylvania.

 In 1994, the Pennsylvania Historical & Museum Commission placed a historical marker there to note the historic importance of the location.

 History

 On June 24, 1942, the United States Department of War announced the authorization and award of contracts totaling more than $3,000,000 for construction of a military installation near Shenango, Pennsylvania to receive, process, and forward both officers and enlisted men for service during World War II.
 Acquisition of land in Pymatuning Township, Pennsylvania, began almost immediately with cooperative landowners from a total of 26 farms paid an average of $70 per acre for their potato fields.
 The first parcel of 57 acres was purchased for $40,500 and included space for warehouses.
 An additional 114 acres were then acquired at a cost of $10,252.
 By the time land procurement ended in November 1942, 3,300 acres had been acquired at a total cost of $182,000.

 Initially, military leaders determined that time spent at the camp by individual members of the military would depend on the demand for replacements and each serviceman's branch of operations.
 Ultimately, more than a million troops passed through the camp on their way to East Coast ports of embarkation and the war's European theater of operations.